Great Langton

-Great Langton is a small village and civil parish in the Hambleton District of North Yorkshire, England.
+Great Langton is a small village and civil parish in North Yorkshire, England.
 The village lies on the B6271 road, between Scorton and Northallerton, on the northern bank of the River Swale and it was once known as Langton-upon-Swale.

+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.

-The village church is St Wilfrid's Church; there used to be also the Chapel of the Good Shepherd, which has now been converted into a residential property.
+The village church is St Wilfrid's Church, Great Langton; there used to be also the Chapel of the Good Shepherd, which has now been converted into a residential property.
 There was once a school in Great Langton but it also closed and is now a residential property.
 The village pub, which was known as The Langton Hotel until it changed its name to The Wishing Well in the 1970s, closed in 2004.

 The village is a short distance from Kiplin Hall, the stately home built by George Calvert, 1st Baron Baltimore, the founder of Maryland.

 Etymology

 The name 'Great Langton' derives from Old English meaning ‘Long farm/settlement’.
 ‘Lang’ is the old Saxon word for ‘long’, and ‘Tun’ being ‘town’.
 It is known as Great Langton because there is a Little Langton nearby.